reallyenglish/ansible-role-dpb/README.md

   mkconf_tail: /dev/null
 ```

-Note that the role assumes that `/etc/mk.conf` exists in the `chroot` after
-play.
-Do not omit `mkconf_tail`, or play would fail.
-Even if you do not need
-`mkconf_tail`, set the variable to `/dev/null`.
+Do not omit `mkconf_tail` when `mkconf_lines` is set. `proot` has a bug and
+`mk.conf` will not be created under certain conditions.
+See comments in Example
+Playbook.
+Set the variable to `/dev/null` even when you do not use it just in
+case.

 ## `dpb_proot_chroot` and `dpb_remove_nodev_mount_option`